Amir Machmud: Transition to New Order

 It was dusk when the decree that would become the Supersemar was finally prepared and awaiting Sukarno's signature.
 Sukarno had some last-minute doubts but Amir Machmud, the other two generals, and members of Sukarno's inner circle in the cabinet who had also made the trip to Bogor encouraged him to sign.
 Sukarno finally signed and handed the Supersemar to Basuki to be passed on to Suharto.
 On the way back to Jakarta, Amir Machmud asked to read the document and seemed shocked to find out that it was a handover of power to Suharto.
-He would later claim that the Supersemar was a miracle.